WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 * New APIs.
 * Changes to existing APIs that might affect existing plugins and themes.
 (Example: classname changes...)
 * Unavoidable backward compatibility breakage, with reasoning and migration flows.
-* When important deprecations are introduced (even without breakage), explain why and how third-party developers can update their code base in consequence.
+* Important deprecations (even without breakage), with reasoning and migration flows.

 ### Dev Note Workflow